What is EMDR?

-EMDR is an information processing therapy and uses an eight phase approach to address the experiential contributors of a wide range of pathologies.
+EMDR is an information processing therapy and uses an eight phase approach to address the experiential contributors of a wide range of pathologies and causes of the lingering affects of personal trauma.
 It attends to the past experiences that have set the groundwork for pathology, the current situations that trigger dysfunctional emotions, beliefs and sensations, and the positive experience needed to enhance future adaptive behaviors and mental health.

 During treatment various procedures and protocols are used to address the entire clinical picture.
 One of the procedural elements is "dual stimulation" using either bilateral eye movements, tones or taps.
 During the reprocessing phases the client attends momentarily to past memories, present triggers, or anticipated future experiences while simultaneously focusing on a set of external stimulus.
 During that time, clients generally experience the emergence of insight, changes in memories, or new associations.
 The clinician assists the client to focus on appropriate material before initiation of each subsequent set.